arka-squad/arka-labs/README.md

 ## Deployment

-Set the environment variables on Vercel and push to `main` to trigger deployment.
+Set the environment variables on Vercel and push to `main` to trigger deployment. test